viniciussalvati/nix-config/README.md

-# nixos-config
+# nix-config

-My nixos configuration files
+My nixos and home-manager configuration files

 This readme file is a work in progress

-## Install
+## Install Nixos

 First, close the default installer, then open gparted and configure it like so